TechLadies/ruby-workshop-2017/notes/simple_server.md

 1. How to send data in a POST request with `curl`
 2. How to extract the HTTP method from the request (this is pretty sraightforward)
+3. How to extract the data from the HTTP request body (this is not so straightforward)
-3. How to use Sequel to save a new database record
+4. How to use Sequel to save a new database record
-4. How to check that your implementation works
+5. How to check that your implementation works

 Happy hacking!